thomasdarimont/terraform-provider-keycloak/docs/resources/oidc_google_identity_provider.md

 - `realm` - (Required) The name of the realm.
 This is unique across Keycloak.
 - `client_id` - (Required) The client or client identifier registered within the identity provider.
 - `client_secret` - (Required) The client or client secret registered within the identity provider.
 This field is able to obtain its value from vault, use $${vault.ID} format.
+- `alias` - (Optional) The alias for the Google identity provider.
+- `display_name` - (Optional) Display name for the Google identity provider in the GUI.
 - `enabled` - (Optional) When `true`, users will be able to log in to this realm using this identity provider.
 Defaults to `true`.
 - `store_token` - (Optional) When `true`, tokens will be stored after authenticating users.
 Defaults to `true`.
 - `add_read_token_role_on_create` - (Optional) When `true`, new users will be able to read stored tokens.
 This will automatically assign the `broker.read-token` role.
 Defaults to `false`.